electrode-io/electrode/packages/create-app/template/README.md

 4. Create some React components and add them to the home or demo subapp.

-5. Enable some optional features in `archetype/config/index.js`.
+5. Enable some optional features using `clap features`.

 6. Read up on a quick intro to the [Electrode SubApp architecture](https://github.com/electrode-io/electrode/blob/master/samples/poc-subapp/README.md).